microsoft/SmartHotel360-IoT/README.md

 * The instructions from the **Serial monitor usage** section and beyond can be ignored.
 * Once the sketch code is successfully deployed to the MXChip, it will automatically run anytime it is powered.

-### Compilation and Deployment
-You may see a large number of warnings when the code is compiled (or uploaded).
-As long as you don't encounter an error, these can be ignored.
-* **If you receive a fatal error stating that a header file (a .h file) could not be found simply try again.
-These errors seem to pop up accasionally for no apparent reason.**
+>Note: If you receive a fatal error stating that a header file (a .h file) could not be found simply try again.

-### Demo
+### MXChip Demo
 For this demo we are utilizing a number of the built in sensors/components of the device.

 * Temperature